-Pupils fine-tune and build upon their existing Latin language, acquiring high level cross-transferable skills of accuracy and problemsolving as well as a linguistic mastery invaluable both for their written English and the study of other modern European languages.
-The course offers the opportunity to read and understand, firsthand, the stories and lives of the Romans not only through the literature that they wrote but also through the study of a broad range of ancient sources.
+Students fine-tune and build upon their existing Latin language, acquiring transferable skills of exceptional attention to detail and logical problem-solving.
+They also develop a linguistic mastery invaluable both for their written English and for the study of other modern European languages.